 Once again, this robotic dog is not for kids of 3-years or under, and it requires batteries that you have to buy.
 However, he can do tricks – he’ll raise a paw and even perform flips – and is far more versatile than many others on this list.
 Also, he eats treats and poops them out – a favourite with any kid!
 Is he worth the money?
 This robot puppy also meets with some very favourable reviews from buyers.

 - 100 sound and motion combinations

 7. Wishtime Remote Control Robot Toy

-This is a genuine robot dog, rather than simply a fluffy toy that moves, and is one that comes with a great range of features and functions.
+This is a genuine robot dog, rather than simply a fluffy toy that moves, and is one that comes with a great range of features and functions which is why its on our list of best robot dogs.
 First, it looks futuristic – and it looks like a robot as you’d imagine one – and it also does some pretty cool things.
-Also, it’s USB rechargeable, which is unique on this list.
+Also, it’s USB rechargeable, which is unique on this list as its sometimes hard work looking for AAA batteries.
 This one comes with a remote control that can instruct the dog from as many as 35 feet away, and it also comes with some educational features, including a number and letter teaching system (it’s suitable for 2 years and older).

 It can dance and sing, is multilingual (to the tune of 26 languages!) and can even fart on command!
 This is a pretty advanced robot toy that will entertain the kids, and that can also be played with by all the family.
 Is it worth the money?
 Well, you get change from £50 for this one, and many more features than you do with most of the others on the list, and gets entirely positive reviews from buyers, so we can only say yes, this is definitely one for the shortlist.